 Our 227 taxa make up the second-largest accredited palm collection in California.
-Furthermore, we have 32 species that are threatened or endangered in the wild, including highly endangered Carpoxylon macrosperma palms from New Hebrides and Hyophorbe lagenicaulis palms from the Mascarene Islands.
+Furthermore, we have 32 species that are threatened or endangered, including highly endangered Carpoxylon macrosperma palms from New Hebrides and Hyophorbe lagenicaulis palms from the Mascarene Islands.

 A self-guided tour brochure can be obtained at Guest Services just inside the Zoo entrance, allowing everyone to see some of our exquisite collection.

-Threatened in the wild because of deforestation, this slow-growing palm is from the coast of South Africa.
+Threatened because of deforestation, this slow-growing palm is from the coast of South Africa.

 This fast grower does best in humid tropical and subtropical areas, but will tolerate cooler temperatures.